 Understanding K-Cups

 Before we delve into the different K-cup varieties, it’s important to understand what a K-cup is.
 A K-cup is a single-serving coffee pod designed for use with Keurig brewing systems.
-Each K-cup contains a miniature coffee filter and just the right amount of ground coffee for one cup.
+Each K-cup contains a miniature coffee filter and the precise amount of ground coffee for one cup.
 The Keurig brewing system punctures the foil lid and the bottom of the K-cup, forcing hot water through the coffee grounds and directly into your cup.

 K-Cup Coffee Varieties